AUStism 2021 – Meet Our Speakers

 Together, Tim and Judy’s story is one of hope, unconditional love and the power of family.

 Mark is an autistic advocate who appeared in the highly popular ABC series Love on the Spectrum.
 He is the middle sibling in the family and lives in a cabin adjacent to his parents on the Central Coast of NSW.
-He works part time at the Halekulani Bowling Club, which he enjoys.
+Mark worked part time at the Halekulani Bowling Club, which he enjoyed, until the pandemic started.
+After months of job searching he now works part time at McDonalds.
+Bateau Bay.
 Mark’s interests and hobbies include dinosaurs, Paleontology, reading books, movies, Godzilla and Giant Monsters, video games, walking, bike riding and going to the gym.
 He joined Love on the Spectrum because he wanted to show the world what a wonderful, caring and compassionate man he is and that he is capable of having a partner of his own.
 Mark gained an enormous amount of confidence through his experience and hopes that he will have more opportunities to practice his social skills and show his peers on the spectrum that they can have a relationship.

 Jodi Rodgers is a qualified sexologist, counsellor and special education teacher.
 She has worked within the education and community sectors in both Australia and internationally and has extensive experience working with people with intellectual disability and people on the spectrum.
 Jodi established her private practice, Birds and Bees Pty Ltd, after 25 years of working within the education, disability and sexuality fields.
 Birds and Bees specialises in delivering counselling services and workshops for people with a disability with focus on sexuality, sexual health and relationships, as well as delivering trainings for parents, carers and professionals to raise the community’s capacity in this sometimes-tricky area.